-It is the purpose of this section to promote the public health, safety, and general welfare, and to minimize public and private losses due to flood conditions in specific areas by provisions designed:

-- A. To protect human life, health, safety and welfare; - B. To minimize expenditure of public money for costly flood control projects; - C. To minimize the need for rescue and relief efforts associated with flooding and generally undertaken at the expense of the general public; - D. To minimize prolonged business interruptions; - E. To minimize damage to public facilities and utilities such as water and gas mains, electric, telephone and sewer lines, streets and bridges located in areas of special flood hazard; - F. To help maintain a stable tax base by providing for the sound use and development of areas of special flood hazard so as to minimize future flood blight areas; - G. To ensure that potential buyers are notified that property is in an area of special flood hazard; - H. To ensure that those who occupy the areas of special flood hazard assume the responsibility for their actions. - I. To allow the river and creeks and their adjacent lands to convey floodwaters to minimize property damage; - J. To regulate uses in the floodplain for the purpose of preserving, protecting, and enhancing the abundance and diversity of fish, wildlife and riparian resources; - K. To protect, preserve and enhance the waterways and floodplains as a recreation resource; - L. To provide a formal procedure for stream alteration permit applications; - M. To restrict or prohibit uses which are injurious to health, safety, or property in times of flood, which result in environmental damage, or that cause increased flood heights or velocities; and

-N. To guide development and city review of development in the floodplain and adjacent to waterways in order to establish the most appropriate building envelopes for lots existing and in new subdivisions.
-(Ord.
-1135, 2015)
+- It is the purpose of this chapter section to promote the public health, safety, and general welfare, and to minimize public and private losses due to flood conditions in specific areas by provisions designed: - A. To protect human life, health, safety, property, and welfare; - B. To minimize expenditure of public money for costly flood control projects; - C. To minimize the need for rescue and relief efforts associated with flooding and generally undertaken at the expense of the general public; - D. To minimize prolonged business interruptions; - E. To minimize damage to public facilities and utilities such as water and gas mains, electric, telephone and sewer lines, streets and bridges located in areas of special flood hazard; - F. To help maintain a stable tax base by providing for the sound use and development of areas of special flood hazard so as to minimize future flood damaged areas; - G. To ensure that potential buyers and leaseholders are notified that property is in an area of special flood hazard or riparian zone, where the regulations of this ordinance apply; - H. To ensure that those who occupy the areas of special flood hazard assume the responsibility for their actions. - I. To ensure potential buyers of property in an area of special flood hazard are notified. - J. To allow the river and creeks and their adjacent lands to convey floodwaters to minimize property damage; - K. To regulate uses in the floodplain and Riparian Zone for the purpose of preserving, protecting, and enhancing the abundance and diversity of fish, wildlife and riparian resources; - L. To protect, preserve and enhance the waterways and floodplains as a recreation resource; - M. To provide a formal procedure for stream alteration permit applications; - N. To restrict or prohibit uses which are injurious to health, safety, or property in times of flood, which result in environmental damage, or that cause increased flood heights or velocities; and - O. To guide development and city review of development in the floodplain and adjacent to waterways in order to establish the most appropriate building envelopes for lots existing and in new subdivisions.